Squadrick/squadrick.github.io/menu/feed.md

 ---

+### 21st September 2020, 01:05 AM

+Previously, my resume was a built using Latex, and I had a PDF in the GitHub repo.
+This had three problems:
+- Making changes were difficult.
+I had to update the `tex` source, generate the PDF and update the file in the repo.
+- The git history was bloated by having to track the different versions of the binary PDF file.
+- It wasn't a native webpage, so it didn't adapt to the device.

+Since this website is built using Jekyll, I can generate the resume while the site is being deployed.
+The data is stored in a YAML file along with some code to generate the appropriate HTML webpage.

+You can check it out [here](https://squadrick.dev/resume).
+One issue is that it uses more pages (2 vs. 1), but that's a trade off I'm willing to make.

+---

 ### 2nd September 2020, 11:50PM

 Fall Guys is fun.
 I think the last time I found a game this